Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 > NOTE：
 >
-> ​		If the State has a nested FSM, the entry behavior of the Entry State in the FSM will be exctued after this State's entery behavior executed.
+> ​		If the State has a nested FSM, the entry behavior of the Entry State in the FSM will be executed after this State's entry behavior executed.

 + update(delta : float) : Will be executed during the processing step of the main loop if this state is not exited.
 It means that  the delta time since the previous frame is not constant，delta is in second.(analogy with Node._process(delta))